EconomyLens.com

 Nearly one in five cars sold in the EU in the first three months of this year was an electric vehicle. ©AFP

-Paris (France) (AFP) – Sales of new cars jumped last month in the European Union as consumers turned to electric vehicles due to soaring petrol prices stemming from the war in the Middle East, data showed Thursday.
-Overall sales rose 12.5 percent in March from the same month last year to 1.16 million vehicles, according to registration data from the European Automobile Manufacturers’ Association (ACEA).
-This increase helped the market achieve a four percent rise for the first quarter overall following declines in January and February.
+Paris (France) (AFP) – Sales of new cars jumped last month in the European Union as consumers turned to electric vehicles amidst soaring petrol prices due to the war in the Middle East, data showed Thursday.

 Related

-Sales of fully electric vehicles soared by 49 percent, with plug-in hybrids also jumping 20 percent.
-Over the first quarter, hybrids were the top choice among European consumers, accounting for 37 percent of overall sales, while plug-in hybrids accounted for another 10 percent of market share.
+Sales of fully electric vehicles soared by 49 percent, with plug-in hybrids also experiencing a significant increase of 20 percent.
+Over the first quarter, hybrids emerged as the top choice for European consumers, accounting for 37 percent of overall sales.
+Plug-in hybrids contributed an additional 10 percent to market share.
 In contrast, the market share of simple petrol motor vehicles slumped to 23 percent in the quarter, down from 28 percent a year earlier.
-Fully electric vehicles accounted for just over 19 percent of overall sales.
+Fully electric vehicles made up just over 19 percent of overall sales.

 © 2024 AFP